 Student Development exists to support, challenge and influence students’ learning in a diverse Christ-centered community.
 Our vision is that students will grow in their Christian identity development through involvement, relationships, and care for self and others.

-Student Development serves the campus through the efforts of two teams, Student Care and Services (Academic & Disability Services, Career Services, Counseling Center, and Student Health Services) and Student Engagement (Athletics, Office of Christian Outreach, Office of Multicultural Development, Student Activities Office, and the Residence Life Office).
+Student Development serves the campus through the efforts of five teams, Student Care and Services (Academic and Disability Services, Counseling Center, and Student Health Services), Graduate Student Life, Student Engagement (International Student Programs, Office of Christian Outreach, Office of Multicultural Development, and Student Activities Office), Athletics, and Residence Life.